preetisawant/cloud-foundry/getting-started.md

 Proceed to the second creation page, which includes the configuration fields for the container cluster where the {{site.data.keyword.cfee_full_notm}} is deployed:

 This page includes fields for the Kubernetes cluster configuration.
-The name of the Kubernetes cluster is synchronized with the CFEE name you entered earlier.
+The name of the Kubernetes cluster is synchronized with the ICFEE name you entered earlier.

 Click **Create**, which opens the user interface for the environment and indicates the creation progress and status.
 The environment's creation status is also indicated in the {{site.data.keyword.Bluemix_notm}} dashboard, where the environment is listed.